seapagan/fastapi-template/README.md

 complicated files which are difficult to debug, functionality is separated out in files and modules depending on the specific functionality.

 [main.py](main.py) - The main controlling file, this should be as clean and short as possible with all functionality moved out to modules.

 [db.py](db.py) - This configures the database, and should generally not need to be touched.

 [config/](/config) - Handles the API settings and defaults, also the Metadata customization.
-If you add more settings (for example in the `.env` file) you should also add them to the [settings.py](config/settings.py) with suitable defaults.
+If you add more settings (for example in the `.env` file) you should also add them to the [settings.py](config/settings.py) or [metadata.py](config/metadata.py) with suitable defaults.
+Non-secret (or depoloyment independent) settings should go ing the `metadata` file, while secrets (or deployment specific) should go in the `settings` and `.env` files

-[commands/](/commands) - This directory can hold any commands you need to write - for example populating a database, create a superuser or other housekeeping tasks.
+[commands/](/commands) - This directory can hold any commands you need to write

+- for example populating a database, create a superuser or other housekeeping tasks.

 [managers/](/managers) - This directory contains individual files for each 'group' of functionality.
 They contain a Class that should take care of the actual work needed for the routes.
 Check out the [auth.py](managers/auth.py) and [user.py](managers/user.py)

 [migrations/](/migrations) - We use